 The first night I was in Belgrade, I was part of a Midrasha about Kashrut.
 Approximately thirty people were sitting in front of a rabbi in the Synagogue of Belgrade who explained about when products are Kosher.
 A lot of the people didn’t know much about it and were listening attentively.
 They asked questions and wanted to know where they can buy kosher products.

-On my second night Haver Serbia organised a ‘challah-bake Midrasha’.
+On my second night, Haver Serbia organized a ‘challah-bake Midrasha’.
 It was a lot of fun to make them and see the whole process on how to bake them.
 They even made some special ones with apple and raisins in them.
 Of course, they tasted amazingly delicious.
 It couldn’t go wrong with so many Jews together.

 The Jewish community of Belgrade

-Nobody knows exactly how many Jews live in Belgrade.
-It is hard to tell according to Sonja Vilićić, the director of Haver Serbia Organization, because most of the people don’t want to tell other people that they are Jewish or they just don’t know how to practice it.
+Nobody knows precisely how many Jews live in Belgrade.
+It is hard to tell, according to Sonja Vilićić - the director of Haver Serbia Organization - because most of the people don’t want to tell other people that they are Jewish or they just don’t know how to practice it.
 “A lot of people here focus mostly on the cultural aspect of Judaism.
-People celebrate the holidays and go to the social events that the communities organise together,” says Sonja.
+People celebrate the holidays and go to the social events that the communities organize together,” says Sonja.

-Belgrade has between 2000 and 2500 Jewish inhabitants, according to Sonja, which makes it the biggest community in Serbia.
-“It’s a small community and it’s a challenge, because of the amount of people.
+Belgrade has between 2000 and 2500 Jewish inhabitants, according to Sonja, which makes it the most significant community in Serbia.
+“It’s a small community and it’s a challenge, because of the number of people.
 Especially because we don’t expect to grow fast in the future.
 I guess we will not grow, but we will still focus on our Jewish identity and cherish our community,” tells Sonja.